 The Alabama Uniform Residential Landlord and Tenant Act of 2007 governs the relationship between landlords and residential tenants.
 The act provides protection for tenants against unlivable conditions and unreasonable lease provisions, while also adequately protecting the valuable property rights of the landlords.
 The act further protects landlords against tenants who repeatedly violate lease provisions and fail to pay rent so that landlords are allowed to recover possession of their property in a more reasonable time.

-Lanier Ford’s real estate attorneys are experienced in representing both landlords and tenants in all aspects of landlord-tenant law, particularly under the act.
+Lanier Ford’s real estate attorneys are experienced in representing both landlords in all aspects of residential landlord-tenant law, particularly under the act.
 Lanier Ford routinely helps a broad range of clients through every stage of the process.
 From the initial stages of drafting and negotiating residential leases through the final stages of lease termination, eviction, and litigation, our attorneys are prepared to assist clients every step of the way.